reown-com/appkit/docs/react.md

-# @web3modal/react
+# Web3Modal react usage

 ## Getting Started

-Make sure to read our [main readme](./../../readme.md) first to find out details about projectId, chain specific packages and modal customisation options.
+Make sure to read our [main readme](./../readme.md) first to find out details about projectId, chain specific packages and modal customisation options.
 Please ensure you are updated to the latest React / Next.js or similar version, as web3modal libraries target `es2020`.
 Web3Modal hooks are based on [wagmi](https://wagmi.sh/), so it is good idea to read through their documentation as well.
 Do note, you have to import and use these hooks from `@web3modal` packages.

 ### 1. Install dependencies